petervdpas/goop2/internal/rendezvous/docs/03-connecting.md

 # Connecting to Peers

-Goop2 supports two discovery mechanisms that can be used independently or together.
+Goop2 supports three connection methods that can be used independently or together.

 ## LAN discovery (mDNS)